-Surveillance for ND is complicated by the known occurrence of avian paramyxovirus serotype 1 (APMV-1) infections in many bird species, both domestic and wild, and the widespread utilization of ND vaccines in domestic poultry.
+Surveillance for ND is complicated by the known occurrence of APMV-1 infections in many bird species, both domestic and wild, and the widespread utilisation of ND vaccines in domestic poultry.

 The impact and epidemiology of ND differ widely in different regions of the world and therefore it is not possible to provide specific recommendations for all situations.
-Therefore, surveillance strategies employed for demonstrating freedom from ND at an acceptable level of confidence will need to be adapted to the local situation.
+Therefore, surveillance strategies employed for demonstrating freedom from ND at an acceptable level of confidence should be adapted to the local situation.
 Variables such as the frequency of contacts of poultry with wild birds, different biosecurity levels, production systems and the commingling of different susceptible species require specific surveillance strategies to address each specific situation.
 It is incumbent upon the Member Country to provide scientific data that explains the epidemiology of ND in the region concerned and also demonstrates how all the risk factors are managed.
 There is, therefore, considerable latitude available to Member Countries to provide a well-reasoned argument to prove freedom from NDV infection.